-Pale yellow color; grapefruit, lime, cut grass on the nose; grapefruit, white peach, apricot, pineapple, lime, minerality on the palate.
+Pale straw-yellow color; green bell pepper, white peach, grapefruit, lime on the nose; grapefruit, white peach, pineapple, lemon-lime, melon, minerality on the palate.

-Dry; crisp acidity, but not the tongue-cutting heights found in many New Zealand efforts.
+Dry; zesty acidity (3.17 pH).
 This is round easy drinker with tartness coming forth on the finish.
-It could work as a bright, fresh AFTER dinner drink, not just a traditional multi-purpose sauv blanc food wine; 13.1% ABV.
+It could work as a bright, fresh after-dinner drink, not just a traditional multi-purpose sauv blanc food wine; 13.3% ABV.

-Straightforward, relatively simple, minimal structure.
 This certainly works as an introductory sauvignon blanc for those who too skittish to brave sharper, more acidic iterations of the grape.
 It appears Bonterra even cuts the sauvignon blanc with a dollop or two of chardonnay to gentle this down a bit.
 While this is not classic sauv blanc, it works for what it is—a tasty, easily approachable, general audience effort.
-Extra snaps for the organic agriculture.
+Extra kudos for the organic agriculture.